spectrocloud/librarium/docs/docs-content/vertex/system-management/registry-override.md

 ## Override Image Registry Configuration

-Select the appropriate tab below based on the environment in which your PCG cluster is deployed.
+Select the appropriate tab below based on the environment in which your VertX cluster is deployed.

 <Tabs>
 <TabItem label="Airgap" value="airgap">

 1. Open a terminal session.

-2. Configure kubectl to use the kubeconfig file for the PCG cluster.
-Refer to the [Access Cluster with CLI](../../cluster-management/palette-webctl.md) for guidance on configuring kubectl.
+2. Configure kubectl to use the kubeconfig file for the VerteX cluster.
+Refer to the [Access Cluster with CLI](../../clusters/cluster-management/palette-webctl.md) for guidance on configuring kubectl.

 3. Navigate to the folder where you have the image-swap Helm chart available.
 You may have to extract the Helm chart if it is in a compressed format to access the **values.yaml** file.